astorfi/attention-guided-sparsity/README.rst

 ~~~~~~~~
 dataset
 ~~~~~~~~
-For this reposity, the experiments are performed on `MNIST dataset`_ which is available online.
+For this repository, the experiments are performed on `MNIST dataset`_ which is available online.
 *MNIST* can directly be downloaded using the following script supported by *TensorFLow*:

 .. code:: python